klen/aio-peewee/README.rst

 Features
 ========

 - Tasks Safety.
-The library tracks of the connection state using asyncio.Task-local storage, making the Peewee Database object safe to use with multiple tasks inside a loop.
+The library tracks of the connection state using Task-local storage, making the Peewee Database object safe to use with multiple tasks inside a loop.
 - Async support for connections.
 Connect to database asyncroniously
 - Async support for Peewee Connections Pool